 Before joining UNM, he worked as the Associate Course Leader for the International College of Music, ICOM, in Kuala Lumpur, as a Lecturer at the Universities of Northumbria, Sunderland and Newcastle, in the UK, and as the Curriculum Support and Widening Opportunities Manager for Newcastle Music Service.

 He has recently been inducted as a member of the Spanish Academy of Performing Arts.

-He is currently developing educational opportunities for FASS students in the field of Performing Arts.
-One of the first tangible outcomes in this area was the design and delivery of Global Music… read more
+He is currently leading the development of educational opportunities for FASS students in the field of Music and Performing Arts.
+One of the first tangible outcomes in this area was the design and… read more